google/ExoPlayer/docs/ad-insertion.md

 similar to `ImaServerSideAdInsertionMediaSource`.

-The actual logic of creating the ad structure can be delegated to the general purpose `ServerSideInsertedAdsMediaSource`, which wraps a stream `MediaSource` and allows the user to set and update the `AdPlaybackState` representing the ad metadata.
+The actual logic of creating the ad structure can be delegated to the general purpose `ServerSideAdInsertionMediaSource`, which wraps a stream `MediaSource` and allows the user to set and update the `AdPlaybackState` representing the ad metadata.